Helen Bonfils: Early life and family

 Helen Gilmer Bonfils was born in Peekskill, New York to American newspaper publisher Frederick Gilmer Bonfils and his wife Belle Barton Bonfils.
 She and her older sister, Mary Madeline ("May") Bonfils (1883–1962), had a strict Catholic upbringing.
-In 1894 the family moved to Kansas where Frederick ran legal lotteries, and in 1895 to Denver, where Frederick and his partner Harry H. Tammen bought a newspaper that they renamed The Denver Post.
+In 1894 the family moved to Kansas where Frederick ran legal lotteries, and in 1895 to Denver, where Frederick and his partner Harry Heye Tammen bought a newspaper that they renamed The Denver Post.

 In Denver, the Bonfils girls attended an elite private girls' school.
 Helen attended finishing school at the National Park Seminary in Forest Glen Park, Maryland.
 Frederick kept a tight rein on his daughters, forbidding them to date and warning them that "the boys were only out for their money".
 Helen became the "favored daughter" after May eloped at age 21 with a non-Catholic salesman, a move that estranged May from her family for decades.

 Upon their father's death in 1933, Helen, who still lived at home, received $14 million from his estate.
 She received another $10 million bequest in 1935 upon the death of her mother, plus newspaper stock and possession of the family's Humboldt Street mansion.
 May received only a $25,000 annual allowance from a trust, and sued her sister over her mother's estate.
 After a pitched, three-year legal battle, May was awarded $5 million cash from her mother's estate, some cash from her father's estate, 15% of the Denver Post stock, and additional real estate.
 The court case divided the sisters even further and they cut off all communication with each other.

 The Denver Post

-In 1933 Bonfils assumed the management of The Denver Post and served as secretary-treasurer of the corporation.
+In 1933, Bonfils assumed the management of The Denver Post and served as secretary-treasurer of the corporation.
 Her flair for the theatrical extended to her ordering two dozen yellow roses to be placed in the lobby of The Denver Post to welcome her arrival; she drove to the building in a Pierce-Arrow touring car bearing the Colorado license plate "#1".
-In 1934 she introduced a free summer series of Broadway plays and light opera staged outdoors at the Cheesman Park Pavilion under the auspices of The Denver Post.
-Starring Broadway performers in the lead roles and local players in lesser parts, these performances attracted up to 20,000 people per performance, and were staged every year until Bonfil's death in 1972.
+In 1934, she introduced a free summer series of Broadway plays and light opera staged outdoors at the Cheesman Park Pavilion under the auspices of The Denver Post.
+Starring Broadway performers in the lead roles and local players in lesser parts, these performances attracted up to 20,000 people per performance, and were staged every year until Bonfils' death in 1972.

-In 1946 she hired a new editor, Palmer Hoyt, to give the paper more journalistic integrity.
-In 1966 she became president of the paper and asked Donald Seawell, a theatrical producer whom she had met on Broadway, to move to Denver and become chairman and publisher.
+In 1946, she hired a new editor, Palmer Hoyt, to give the paper more journalistic integrity.
+In 1966, she became president of the paper and asked Donald Seawell, a theatrical producer whom she had met on Broadway, to move to Denver and become chairman and publisher.